paradedb/paradedb/pg_analytics/README.md

 ## Overview

 `pg_analytics` is an extension that transforms Postgres into a very fast analytical database.
-Query speeds are comparable to those of dedicated OLAP databases like Clickhouse or DuckDB — without the need to leave Postgres.
+Query speeds are comparable to those of dedicated OLAP databases like Clickhouse — without the need to leave Postgres.

 The primary dependencies are: